rhel-labs/instruqt/rhc/01-rhc-intro/assignment.md

 notes:
 - type: text
   contents: |
-    After completing this scenario, users will be able to define a Red Hat Enterprise Linux blueprint in the Red Hat Image Builder tool hosted on the Hybrid Cloud Console.
-Then take the resulting image and customize it for their needs.
+    After completing this scenario, users will have familiarity with the remote host ocnfiguration tool, rhc.  rhc is a tool provided with Red Hat Enterprise Linux designed to make system registration and connection to Red Hat's hosted services easier.

     # Concepts included in this scenario:
-    * Using the Image Builder Service to define a custom image
-    * Using local tools to further customize the resulting image
-    * Testing this image using a local virtual machine
+    * Connecting a system to the Red Hat Hybrid Cloud Console using rhc
+    * Demonstration of what connecting to Red Hat with rhc gains you

     # Example Usecase:
-    Your organization has specific requirements for their system builds, you would like to build those requirements into a custom image that you can then deploy to your public cloud provider.
+    You have new RHEL systems that you would like connected to the hybrid cloud console and connected to your Red Hat subscriptions.
 tabs:
 - title: Terminal
   type: terminal